UPS workers edge closer to strike as union negotiations stall

 "UPS had a choice to make, and they have clearly chosen to go down the wrong road," Teamsters General President Sean O'Brien said in a statement.

+UPS denied that it ended negotiations.
+"We have not walked away, and the union has a responsibility to remain at the table," the delivery giant said in a statement.
+"Refusing to negotiate, especially when the finish line is in sight, creates significant unease among employees and customers and threatens to disrupt the U.S. economy."

-A contract is due to expire at the end of the month.
-The package delivery giant's employees have authorized a work stoppage should the parties fail to strike a deal.
+The labor contract covering unionized UPS workers is due to expire at the end of the month.
+Employees at the company have authorized a work stoppage should the parties fail to strike a deal.

-The union last week gave the company a deadline of Friday, June 30, to bring its "last, best and final offer" to the table, warning that a strike would be "imminent" if the company didn't come to the table with a significantly improved financial offer by then.
+The Teamsters union last week gave UPS a deadline of June 30 to bring its "last, best and final" deal to the table, warning that a strike would be "imminent" if the company didn't significantly sweeten its offer by then.

 - UPS workers vote to strike, setting stage for biggest walkout since 1959